 Tip

-Developer time (your time) is often more expensive than runtime, so be prepared to accept a good-enough but sub-optimal code instead of spending a lot of time optimizing every last nanosecond out of it!
+Developer time (your time) is often more expensive than wall-clock runtime, so be prepared to accept a good-enough but sub-optimal implementation instead of spending days chasing microseconds that the business will never notice.

 Note